lwdsw/Kiln/app/EULA.md

 ## 2. SCOPE OF LICENCE

-2.1 You are given a non-transferable, non-exclusive, non-sublicensable licence to install and use the Licensed Application on any Devices that You (End-User) own or control.
+2.1 You are given a non-transferable, non-exclusive, revocable, non-sublicensable licence to install and use the Licensed Application on any Devices that You (End-User) own or control.

 2.2 This licence will also govern any updates of the Licensed Application provided by Licensor that replace, repair, and/or supplement the first Licensed Application, unless a separate licence is provided for such update, in which case the terms of that new licence will govern.